Snowy Explorations in Saratoga County, NY: Find the Best Trails for Snowmobiling

 According to the NYSSA's Snowmobile Webmap, this route features parking areas at Brown's Beach on Saratoga Lake and the Charlton Town Hall (park in the back of the lot).
 While Brown's Beach is at the eastern end of the trail, the Town Hall is in a more central location, allowing snowmobilers to travel east or west depending on their preference.
 Shenantaha Creek Park in Ballston Lake and Emerich in Charlton are both open for parking as well.

 During your trip, there are a variety of places where you can get a bite to eat and relax a bit.
-Panza's Brick Oven Pizza, Dock Brown's, and Nostalgia are all near Brown's Beach, and The Mill on Round Lake and Charlton Tavern are two great hangout spots along the southern snowmobile route (please note, Dock Brown's and The Mill on Round Lake are both temporarily closed until the spring of 2021).
+Panza's On The Lake, Dock Brown's, and Nostalgia are all near Brown's Beach, and The Mill on Round Lake and Charlton Tavern are two great hangout spots along the southern snowmobile route.

 Enjoy an Exhilarating Snowmobile Ride in Western Saratoga County